uncbiag/Awesome-Foundation-Models/README.md

 # Awesome-Foundation-Models
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A foundation model is a large-scale pretrained model (e.g., BERT, DALL-E, GPT-3) that can be adapted to a wide range of downstream applications.
 This term was [first popularized](https://crfm.stanford.edu) by the Stanford Institute for Human-Centered Artificial Intelligence.
 This repository maintains a curated list of foundation models for vision and language tasks.
-Papers without code are not included.
+Research papers without code are not included.

 ## Papers

 ### Survey

 * [2023.03] [A Comprehensive Survey on Pretrained Foundation Models: A History from BERT to ChatGPT](https://arxiv.org/pdf/2302.09419.pdf)
-* [2022.07] [On the Opportunities and Risks of Foundation Models](https://arxiv.org/pdf/2108.07258.pdf) (The first paper that formally defines the foundation model; from Standford)
+* [2022.07] [On the Opportunities and Risks of Foundation Models](https://arxiv.org/pdf/2108.07258.pdf) (This survey first popularizes the concept of foundation model; from Standford)

 ### 2023